 On December 31, 2019, the Company executed a further amendment to the license agreement which, among other things, removed in its entirety the diligence milestone to initiate a Phase 3 clinical trial by December 31, 2019.
-Furthermore, the Company agreed to pay upon execution of the Amendment the diligence milestone payment of \$20,000 that had been due upon initiation of a Phase 3 clinical trial.
+Furthermore, the Company agreed to pay upon execution of the amendment the diligence milestone payment of \$20,000 that had been due upon initiation of a Phase 3 clinical trial.
 In addition, the Company agreed to use and will continue to use best efforts to dose a first patient with a Licensed Product (as defined in the License Agreement) in a Phase 3 clinical trial on or before March 31, 2020.
+In March of 2020, the first patient was dosed with AD04 after having joined the Company's trial, satisfying this term of the license agreement.

-In the year ended December 31, 2019, the Company recognized a \$40,000 minimum license royalty expense and \$20,000 in milestone payment expense under this agreement.
+During the year ended December 31, 2020 and 2019, the Company recognized \$40,000 in minimum license royalty expenses under this agreement.